PLAINVILLE YOUTH SOCCER LEAGUE (PYSL)

 2.5.Committee chairmen terms will terminate at the close of each soccer year (8/31).

 3.2 Player must be in the U9 through U12 age groups.
 U12 players must be under age 12 as of July 31st.
-U9 players must be 8 years of age by 7/31 or entering 3rd Grade in the Fall.
+U9 players must be under 9 years of age by 7/31 and entering 3rd Grade or above in the Fall.
 BAYS Waivers must be obtained for U8 Players.

 3.3 A player will not be considered registered in the PYSL unless an online registration is completed and registration fee has been received by the Registrar.